-There are 54 countries in Africa, and some of these countries are major coffee growing and coffee-producing areas.
+There are 54 countries in Africa and some of these countries are major coffee growing and coffee-producing areas.
 Depending on where it is grown and processed, a coffee bean will have very different flavor notes.
-The climate and elevation of the coffee farm change the inherent flavor of the coffee, therefore a coffee-producing country can offer a wide scope of unique profiles.
+The climate and elevation of the coffee farm change the inherent flavor of the coffee, therefore a coffee-producing country can offer a wide scope of unique flavor profiles.

-Weaver’s Coffee & Tea sources a few of our favorite African coffees from East Africa; Ethiopia, Rwanda, Kenya, and Tanzania.
+Weaver’s Coffee & Tea sources a few of our favorite African coffees from East Africa; Ethiopia, Rwanda, Kenya, Tanzania and Uganda.